ou-ecolab/ecopad/README.md

 It contains the different repositories that constitute the ecopad code base as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 # Installation on a single computer:
+**Important notes:**
+1. To be allowed to push we will have to add you as a collaborator.
+Contact one of the contributors to invite you via your github account!
-**Important note:** If you are on a **windows machine you have to create a linux vm** first.
+1. If you are on a **windows machine you have to create a linux vm** first.
    In your linux environment you will need to have git installed.
 For more requirements make sure to consult the link to the installation instructions for    cybercommons below.

 To clone it use
 ```bash